dkoslicki/CMash/README.md

 >David Koslicki, Hooman Zabeti
 >bioRxiv 184150; doi: https://doi.org/10.1101/184150

+# Be aware, this is a work in progress and isn't guaranteed to be functional

 ## Installation
 The easiest way to install this is to use [virtualenv](https://virtualenv.pypa.io/en/stable/):
 ```bash